wp-plugins/front-end-only-users/readme.txt

 == Frequently Asked Questions ==
 = What's the complete list of plugin shortcodes? =
-* Register Form: ‘[register]’
+* Register Form: [register]
-* Login Form: ‘[login]’
+* Login Form: [login]
-* Logout Form:’[logout]’
+* Logout Form:[logout]
-* Edit Profile Form: ‘[edit-profile]’
+* Edit Profile Form: [edit-profile]
-* Edit Account Information: ‘[account-details]’
+* Edit Account Information: [account-details]
-* Restricted Content: ‘[restricted][/restricted]’
+* Restricted Content: [restricted][/restricted]
-* Inserting User Information: ‘[user-data]’
+* Inserting User Information: [user-data]
-* User Search Form: ‘[user-search]’
+* User Search Form: [user-search]
-* User List: ‘[user-list]’
+* User List: [user-list]
-* Forgot Password: ‘[forgot-password]’
+* Forgot Password: [forgot-password]
 = How do I add fields for my users to fill out? =

 On the admin page, go to the "Fields" tab.
 = How do I redirect based on a user field? =

-You need to add the following attributes to your '[login]' or '[register]' shortcodes: ‘redirect_field’: the field the redirect is based off of (ex.
+You need to add the following attributes to your [login] or [register] shortcodes: ‘redirect_field’: the field the redirect is based off of (ex.
 Gender) and ‘redirect_array_string’: a comma separated list of pages to redirect to (ex.
-Male => http://ManPage.com, Female => http://WomanPage.com)
+Male => http: //ManPage.com, Female => http: //WomanPage.com)
 = How do I display a user's first name on a page? =

-You can use the '[user-data field_name='First Name']' shortcode, assuming that you called your field "First Name" for a user's first name.
+You can use the [user-data field_name='First Name'] shortcode, assuming that you called your field "First Name" for a user's first name.
 = How do I restrict content to visitors who have logged in? =

-Content can be restricted using the '[restricted]'’[/restricted]' tag.
+Content can be restricted using the [restricted][/restricted] tag.
 Any content between the opening and closing tags will only be visible to those who are logged in.

 = How do I approve an user? =